Registration for People of Color and Indigenous People will open at 12pm CST on Saturday, September 16th.

 Q: How does “Pay as You Can” Work?

-A: For the 2017 camp, we have chosen to explore a pay as you can model for supporting camp expenses.
+A: For the 2018 camp, we have chosen to continue our pay as you can model for supporting camp expenses.
 You can find more information about the decision on our Pay as you Can page.

 As we have a camp value of exploring accessibility, we are working to hold space for deeper listening and understanding of matters of class and privilege.
 We choose to open the way for these threads to be present and visible, and we choose to believe that the bounty of campers as a whole is enough to meet the expenses of creating this amazing cauldron.
 We ask that all hold the space with us by your thoughtful choice of what to pay.